Centralized Cooperation for Connected and Automated Vehicles at Intersections by Proximal Policy Optimization: Model accelerated PPO

 \subsection{Proximal policy optimization}

-In this paper, PPO algorithm is employed as our baseline.
-It is inspired by TRPO and has two main differences, i.e. unconstrained surrogate objective function and generalized advantage estimation.
+In this paper, the PPO algorithm is employed as our baseline.
+It is inspired by TRPO and has two main differences, namely, unconstrained surrogate objective function and generalized advantage estimation.